-I love my homemade stocks and I mostly cook with chicken stock because it adds so much flavor to dishes.
-I’ve been getting some requests for vegetarian versions of some of my dishes and sometimes it’s just a matter of swapping chicken stock for vegetable stock.
-So I thought it was time to post my vegetable stock recipe.
+I love my homemade stocks and broths and I mostly cook with chicken stock because it adds so much flavor to dishes.
+I’ve been getting some requests for vegetarian versions of some of my dishes and sometimes it’s just a matter of swapping chicken stock for vegetable.

 Unlike chicken stock, vegetables stock needs a lot of help to get flavor.
 This might seem like there are some odd addition of vegetables that are not normally found in the making of other stocks, like tomatoes, they add sweetness, as does the parsnips and the mushrooms give it richness.
 As I’m typing this, my pot of vegetables just came up to a boil and it already smells amazing.
 So let’s get to the recipe.